somiandras/python-yahoo-finance-download/README.md

 Splits are filled with 1s between split dates and dividends filled with 0s between ex-dividend dates (as in the Quandl Python API) to make further adjustments easier.
 No other transformations are made on Yahoo Finance data.

+**Note:** Dividends are adjusted with splits, but adjusted close is not adjusted by dividends...
+Better do adjusting yourself.

 #### downloader.settings()

 Return the currently set ticker and year range in `(ticker, years)` tuple.